Frederick Towgood

-Frederick Towgood (also spelled Frederic; 5 October 1807 – 27 June 1860) was an English businessperson, writer, reformer, and activist.
-He advocated for temperance and vegetarianism.
-He also explored interests in phrenology, mesmerism, homeopathy, hydropathy, and physiology.
+Frederick Towgood (Note: His first name is also recorded as Frederic.)
+(5 October 1807 – 27 June 1860) was an English businessperson, writer, and social reformer.
+He advocated temperance and vegetarianism, and also wrote on or supported phrenology, mesmerism, homeopathy, hydropathy, and physiology.
 Towgood served as president of the Anthropological Society of London, the City of London Temperance Society, and the London Vegetarian Association.

 Biography

 Early life and career

-Frederick Towgood was born on 5 October 1807 in Russell Square, Middlesex, the son of Ann (née Gibson) and Matthew Towgood.
+Frederick Towgood was born on 5 October 1807 in Russell Square, Middlesex, the son of Ann and Matthew Towgood.
 His father, a banker, owned a paper mill in Little Paxton.
-After their father's death, Frederick and his brother Edward took over the company, operating under the name Towgood Bros.
-Towgood enjoyed a successful commercial career, before retiring in 1856.
+After their father's death, Frederick and his brother Edward took over the company, which traded as Towgood Bros.
+Towgood worked in business until his retirement in 1856.

-Activism
+Social reform

-After Towgood's retirement, he devoted himself to advancing public welfare, emphasising education, health, and moral improvement.
+After retiring, Towgood worked on causes connected with education, health, and moral reform.
 He was an associate of William Horsell and Jabez Inwards.

-Towgood was a strong proponent of vegetarianism, (Note: Towgood has been described as a vegan.) total abstinence from alcohol, and the avoidance of tobacco, which he regarded as crucial for personal health and moral living.
-He believed these practices were supported by both contemporary scientific understanding and biblical teachings.
+Towgood supported vegetarianism, (Note: Towgood has been described as a vegan.) total abstinence from alcohol, and avoidance of tobacco.
+He regarded these practices as matters of health and morality, and presented them as consistent with science and biblical teaching.
 Towgood served as president of the City of London Temperance Society.
 He was the first treasurer of the London Band of Hope Union from 1855.
 He also served as president of the London Vegetarian Association until his resignation in 1857.

-Other interests and contributions
+Other interests and activities

 Towgood had interests in phrenology, mesmerism, homeopathy, hydropathy, and physiology.
 He lectured on phrenology at Camden Hall in 1855 and contributed articles on the subject.
-Towgood served as president of the Anthropological Society of London and treasurer of the newly formed London Phrenological Society in 1856.
-He was also a co-editor of the Journal of Health & Phrenological Magazine in 1850 and was editor for 12 issues from 1855 to 1856.
+In 1856, he served as president of the Anthropological Society of London and treasurer of the newly formed London Phrenological Society.
+He was co-editor of the Journal of Health & Phrenological Magazine in 1850 and edited 12 issues from 1855 to 1856.

-Towgood was an admirer of the Unitarian preacher William Ellery Channing and traveled around the world, including to America.
+Towgood admired the Unitarian preacher William Ellery Channing and travelled internationally, including to America.

 Personal life and death

-In 1845, Towgood was granted the Freedom of the City of London by patrimony, as the legitimate son of his father, who had previously been admitted to the Freedom of the City.
+In 1845, Towgood was granted the Freedom of the City of London by patrimony, as the legitimate son of his father, who had previously been admitted to the freedom.

-Towgood married Ann Napier Ross on 21 Feb 1857 at St Luke's Church, Chelsea.
+Towgood married Ann Napier Ross on 21 February 1857 at St Luke's Church, Chelsea.
 She died on 30 May 1860 in Hillingdon, Middlesex.
-Towgood died shortly after, following several weeks of illness, on 27 June 1860, also in Hillingdon, and was buried at St Margaret's Church, Uxbridge.
+Towgood died after several weeks of illness on 27 June 1860, also in Hillingdon, and was buried at St Margaret's Church, Uxbridge.

 Selected publications

-Towgood authored various works under different pseudonyms; these include:
+Towgood wrote under several pseudonyms.
+His works include: